 So What Do I Do?

-If you live in southern New Jersey and are behind on alimony and/or child support payments, bankruptcy may well be able to help you.
+If you live in Camden, Gloucester, Salem or Cumberland County, and are behind on alimony and/or child support payments, bankruptcy may well be able to help you.
 Please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.

 Looking for more information about how bankruptcy might help your divorce?
 Download my free book, Top Questions Divorcing Couples Ask About NJ Bankruptcy.